ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 # Solution Overview

-The solution is a set of Business Inteligence (BI) tools that allow Business Users to get quick but important insights from the data.
+The solution is a Business Inteligence (BI) tool that allow Business Users to get quick but important insights from the data.
 In order to gain this insight the data from both bank systems need to be moved from their data centers into a common repository.
 Because IT cannot support creating and managing a new system and moving the data, the new, common repository needs to be hosted as a managed cloud service.
 The BI tools will then be connected to this new repository and the existing analytical reports will be run.

 # Solution Components and Services